vortex-es/vortex-es.github.io/_posts/2016-04-13-INSIGHT-MERRA2.md

 "featured-img-alt": Vortex Insight
 tags: null
 meta: INSIGHT MERRA2
-excerpt: "The recurring debate about underperformance"
+excerpt: "Vortex INSIGHT has been designed to help in the recurring debate about underperformance.
+MERRA2 is coming!
+Vortex will be ready."
 author: vortex
 keywords: "vortex, INSIGHT, anomaly, MERRA2"
 published: true